akhilkedia/AllTrans/README.md

 The subscription key is something like `"trnsl.1.1.201701......"`

-## How to sign up for Microsoft Azure Translate
+## How to get Microsoft Azure Translate Key

 1. Sign up for a Microsoft Azure account.
 If you don't already have an Azure account, sign up for a [Microsoft Azure account](http://azure.com).